Join operator

 Overview

+The use of the Join operator is not mandatory, because it is equivalent to directly connect more blocks to the same downstream block.
 However, using this operator together with Fork makes the diagram more readable.
-Also, the Maximum number of flow branches that can fail without propagating the error property—not available in the old version of the compoent—allows for error management.
+Also, a Join block has the Maximum number of flow branches that can fail without propagating the error property which can be configured to customize error management.

-Also, a version 1.0.0 block doesn't have the Maximum number of flow branches that can fail without propagating the error property described below.
+A version 1.0.0 block doesn't have the Maximum number of flow branches that can fail without propagating the error property described below.

 Block properties